 All right, so that is the product launch funnel.
 And then the last funnel, and kind of the, it’s not the most generic, but the one we end up tweaking the most is a video sales letter funnel or a sales video funnel.

-All right.
-So VSL sales funnel with upsells, we’re going to kick into this guy.
-Here we go.
-All right.
-So generally we have Facebook traffic or Instagram traffic, and that goes into some sort of a landing page or an advertorial.
-If we have an email list, we’ll also use an email list and we'll use retargeting lists if some website stuff is already up.
-So if we’re already getting traffic to our website, then we’ll target that, you know, we'll use that and then retarget those people into the front side of the sales funnel.
+VSL sales funnel with upsells, we’re going to kick into this guy.
+Generally, we have Facebook traffic or Instagram traffic.
+It goes into some sort of a landing page or an advertorial.
+If we have an email list, we’ll also use an email list.
+We’ll use retargeting lists if some website stuff is already up.
+If we’re already getting traffic to our website, then we’ll target that.
+We’ll use that and then retarget those people into the front side of the sales funnel.

-NOTE: We’ve got a full blow course on how to build sales funnels here!
+NOTE: We’ve got a full blown course on how to build sales funnels here!

 All right, so I think we’re going to stop sharing our screen now, and then we screw it up again.
 We may have screwed it up.
 So we’ve got five minutes left.
 And just to answer some of the questions that have come in through the presentation.
 So first of all, your coaching, consulting, mastermind kind of offers, do you need to have a sales call?
 Yes, you do.

 Your VSL needs to be on point because if those automated videos, if there’s anything about those videos that they don’t like, they very simply won’t buy because then, I mean it’s not like you can jump in and say, “Hey wait, wait, wait, you know,” and try to save the sale because they’re just gone.
-Sure, you can save the sale using like conversational chat now, or chat bots, or there are some things that you can do to save those sales sometimes, which is actually probably a pretty cool topic for another video.
+You can save the sale using conversational chat now, or chatbots or there are some things that you can do to save those sales sometimes, which is actually probably a pretty cool topic for another video.
 The conversational chat piece.

-But by and large, these four types of sales funnel strategies are going to get you moving in the direction you want to and basically move your client acquisition, your lead process online, your sales process online.
-So if there's anything that we can do, just go to doneforyou.com, fill in the forms, click the button, there's a little chat version on the right-hand side.
-We're going to...
 Here we go, let’s see what this does.
 If you’d like a custom action plan put together for your business, click here.
 That was pretty cool.
 I set up another one here too.
-So to learn more about launching one of these sales funnels go to doneforyou.com.
-So pretty cool, right?
-So I will talk to you soon.
+To learn more about launching one of these sales funnels go to doneforyou.com.
+I will talk to you soon.
 I’ll talk to you tomorrow at 10:00 AM the same place, same time, and if there’s anything I can do, just let me know.
 All right.